syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 Can be used to disable the usage of this LLM configuration forcefully; this is especially useful when defining LLMs in your global `~/.gitconfig`.

-### `ai-commit-message` Configuration Options
+### `smartgit-ai-commit-message` Configuration Options

-An `ai-commit-message` corresponds to a _commit message generation_ option as available on the GUI.
+An `smartgit-ai-commit-message` corresponds to a _commit message generation_ option as available on the GUI.
 Each entry has an _id_ that will be used for display on the GUI and can have the following specific settings:

 > #### Note
 >
-> The `ai-commit-message` can be configured to allow further customization.
+> The `smartgit-ai-commit-message` can be configured to allow further customization.
 For convenience, you can omit their configuration.
-> If there is no `ai-commit-message` entry present, SmartGit will automatically create default configurations for every configured `ai-llm` entry.
+> If there is no `smartgit-ai-commit-message` entry present, SmartGit will automatically create default configurations for every configured `smartgit-ai-llm` entry.

 #### llm (mandatory)